jaros1/Money-Network/README.md

 Implemented:
 - End-2-end encryption.
 Data in localStorage and on ZeroNet is encrypted.
 Only search tags and public chat are stored in clear on ZeroNet.
 - Contact list: Categories: new, guest, unverified, verified and ignored.
-- Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat.
+- Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat, markdown, emojis and reactions

 Todo:
 - Chat.
-More social network like UI.
-Add reactions, comments, follow and unfollow public chat.
+More social network like.
+Add comments.
 - Wallet, Money API and interface to external money systems.
+One ZeroNet plugin site for each money system.
+Starting with a BitCoin interface.

 ## Demo
 - http://127.0.0.1:43110/moneynetwork.bit/ ([ZeroNet](https://zeronet.readthedocs.io/en/latest/using_zeronet/installing/) required)